-- - ildren Safe in Education (DfE, 2022) the Behavio • • • I the Staff Be ehaviour policy (sometimes called Staff Code of Conduct); the safegua arding response to children missing from education the role of the designated safeguarding lead (Annex C of KCSIE) and promoting the welfare of children (everyone under the age of 18) is defined in en Safe in Education as: IXC. ceping emian en sale in Education as. ☐ Pro tecting children from maltreatment Prev venting impairment of children's mental and physical health or development ☐ Ens uring that children grow up in circumstances consistent with the provision of safe l effective care ing action to enable all children to have the best outcomes ☐ Tak ing action to enable an children to have the best outcomes
+the Beh the Staf the safe g Children Safe in Education (DfE, 2023) aviour policy f Behaviour policy (sometimes called Staff Code of Conduct) guarding response to children missing from education of the designated safeguarding lead (Annex C of KCSIE) eguarding scation as g and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in 3 : Protecting children from maltreatment Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes

-Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do, and underpins all systems, processes and policies.
+Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
 It is important that our values are understood and shared by all children, staff, parents/carers, governors and the wider school community.
 Only by working in partnership, can we truly keep children safe.